 I’d love you to check out my site.
 I’ve got a blog going and info on the books I’ve written and published dealing with some of the adventures I’ve had.
 My friends always say, “How did you find the courage to do that?” and I reply, “My parents taught me to be fearless!”
-When I’m not working on the next Great American novel, I’m playing innkeeper at Cliff Cottage Inn, the B&B I started in 1992 after spending 7 years single-handing a 35-foot sailboat in the Pacific.
+When I’m not working on the next Great American novel, I’m playing innkeeper at Bisbee Casita Chiquita, the B&B I now run, or dreaming of going back to sea after spending 7 years single-handing a 35-foot sailboat in the Pacific.

 I found this on the Smartblogger site written by Glen Long and the info is very helpful to me.
 I have been ignoring the muse for many months, haven’t even looked at the book I had finally felt was complete about the first phase of the sailing adventures.
 So, here’s a good start to our journeys as writers!

 Beginning writers are at the start of an exciting journey, and it may be one that lasts a lifetime.
 With that in mind, here is some advice for writers at the start of it all that they can return to throughout their writing, says Glen.

 Writing requires a number of skills.
 Many beginning writers may imagine that one or two of those skills will be the keys to success.
 A natural way with words or storytelling or perhaps a knack for meeting people and making the right connections while networking will make all the difference.